African American living history interpreters.

 the service wing, which is similar to that at Monticello,

 www.monticello.org; both utterly atypical.
-Monticello also has one
+Monticello also has

 or two buildings once slave quarters or work areas, on Mulberry Row,